Stop Posting! Engage, Interact and Be Social.

 If you are listening to all of the so-called experts preaching content first, stop and ask yourself how much time and effort are you putting in and what are you getting in return?

 Unless you are seeing results like the examples above, I challenge you to post less and spend your time engaging and interacting.
-Then let me know how much better it’s working for you.
+Then let me know how much your social media marketing has improved.